 Example: “You oaf, you just broke the vase!”

-Why You Need It: If someone’s making a mess or being clumsy, calling them an “oaf” will get your point across with humor.
+Why You Need It: If someone’s making a mess or being clumsy, calling them the Irish slang word “oaf” will get your point across with humor.

 56. Best Irish Insults: Bozo